Boys Ice Hockey

 Over the years, Coach Barbin has sent numerous players on to Division I and Division III college hockey.
 Thirteen of his former players have been drafted by National Hockey League clubs.

 A 1981 graduate of the University of New Hampshire, Coach Barbin, served as a co-captain, and was part of the Wildcats' 1979 ECAC championship team.
-From 1981 to1987, he played professionally in both Denmark and Sweden.
+From 1981 to 1987, he played professionally in both Denmark and Sweden.
 He also coached the Danish National team from 1985 to 1987.
 Barbin is a 2013 inductee in the New Hampshire Legends Hall of Fame.

 Coach Barbin, who came to Exeter in 1987, was the assistant varsity baseball coach for 26 years and is now the head coach.
 From 1989 to 1999, he served as the school's athletic director.

 Barbin is married to Marianne Billing Barbin, Assistant to the Athletic Director at Exeter.
-They have a 17-year-old son, Henrik.
+They have a 18-year-old son, Henrik.